mafudge/dps-thesis/thesis2/Draft-Thesis.md

 |           |                 | 0.023)          |                 |
 +-----------+-----------------+-----------------+-----------------+

-*Table 6: Analytical findings for RQ2.
+*Table 4.2: Analytical Findings for RQ2.
 Note: SC is an abbreviation for Session Count*

 The initial assessment of the treatment effect (Model 1) revealed a null